gatsbyjs/gatsby-web-creators/week5-intro-js-dom/README.md

 # Intro to JavaScript and DOM - Gatsby Web Creators on Glitch

-Click `Show` in the header to see your app live.
-Updates to your code will instantly deploy and update live.

 **Gatsby** is a website generator that uses React, a JavaScript library, and other modern web development tools.
 The Gatsby Learning team is offering this web development series.

 By participating, you are agreeing to abide by our [Code of Conduct](https://www.gatsbyjs.org/contributing/code-of-conduct/).